-There’s more to estate planning than writing a will.
+There is more to estate planning than writing a will.
 It’s about naming a guardian for young children, planning for retirement, even drafting a pre-nuptial agreement covering a second marriage.
-Estate planning is about making thoughtful choices now so that you and your loved ones are prepared for the future.
+The process is about making thoughtful choices now so that you and your loved ones are prepared for the future.

 If you would like to learn how we can help you, please contact our offices.